PaulleDemon/awesome-landing-pages/src/restaurant/bistro/readme.md

+>[!NOTE]
-Please note, this repo uses gsap library, make sure to read their license.
+This theme uses GSAP library, make sure to refer to their licensing.

 Theme color:
 1. #BE3345